 Any employee who believes he or she has been subjected to sexual harassment by another employee, Executive Director, member, or vendor, or who believes that their employment is being adversely affected by such conduct should report the incident (preferably but not necessarily in writing) to the employee's supervisor, who shall in turn present the report to the Executive Director.
 If the supervisor is the party alleged to have committed the harassing act or conduct, or is otherwise believed by the employee to have been involved in the activity, the employee should present the report directly to the Executive Director.
 If the Executive Director is believed, by the employee, to be or have been involved in the act(s), the employee should present their report directly to the AALL President.

-Upon receipt of a report alleging sexual harassment, the Executive Director shall appoint an individual or committee of three, in the Executive Director's discretion, to promptly conduct a full, fair and, to the extent possible, confidential investigation of the allegation.
+Upon receipt of a report alleging sexual harassment, the Executive Director shall appoint an individual or committee, in the Executive Director's discretion, to promptly conduct a full, fair and, to the extent possible, confidential investigation of the allegation.
 Where necessary and appropriate, the investigation shall include confrontation of the employee or employees alleged to have committed the offensive acts, in which case those accused shall have an opportunity to respond, in writing or in person, to the allegations.

 The pay periods of the Association are bi-weekly, every other Friday.
 As required by law, Federal Withholding Tax and the employee's portion of the Social Security Tax payment are withheld from all paychecks.
 Any local taxes established by law are also withheld from paychecks.